 Thompson Law offers a free case review of your unique case, and helps you decide what is the best legal option for your situation.
 We do not charge attorney fees, and you will pay no legal expenses unless you get compensation for your injury accident.

-Do not wait to get justice for your accident.
+Do not wait to get justice for your accident, as the statue of limitations limits your time to file a lawsuit to 2 years from date of accident in most cases in Texas.
 Call us today to see if we can help you with your case.
 Our operators are standing by 24/7 to take your call.